 Robin Sokoloff is a scholarship recipient and alumna of Jacob’s Pillow School of Dance, NYSSSA, Stage-door Manor Performing Arts Training Center, HDCNY, Skidmore College Studio Art Program, Coupé Theatre Studio, and New York University.
 Robin holds a BA in Sociology from NYU's College of Arts and Sciences, she’s a graduate of N.E.W.
 (Non-Traditional Employment For Women), and a former union carpenter of The United Brotherhood of Carpenters and Joiners of America with Local #157.
 Robin serves as Vice President of the Board for the Musical Theater Factory, and Chairman of the Board for Sokoloff Arts.

 EQUITABLE ACCESS IN NYC SPACES

 "the most expensive part of making art in New York City: the space.
 So what happens if there's no spaces? there's no places to make art, no places to pay artists, no places to work as artists?"

 Real estate is leveraged by gatekeepers to determine who gets to come and go—and too often their determinations are made along identity lines.
-When shut out of spaces, women, poc, LQBTQIA, and immigrant populations are relegated to “the digital” as avatars of ourselves in online spaces and social apps while the rich and unencumbered get to take up and command the physical space.
+When shut out of spaces, women, poc, LQBTQIA, and immigrant populations are relegated to “the digital” as avatars of ourselves in online spaces and social apps, while the rich and unencumbered get to take up and command the physical space.
 While this paradigm has birthed the age of remote “influencers,” it’s also dismantled our mechanisms to physically connect—for nuanced conversation and interpersonal empathy.
 It has led to a catastrophic rise in social anxiety, drug addiction, mass incarceration, mass murders, and the accelerated destruction of the inalienable rights of all but a few.

 I built Town Stages as a reimagining of equity and access in New York City spaces - where we can connect, collaborate, communicate, and celebrate.
 I built Town Stages so we can heal.

 ARTISTIC INNOVATION & REPRESENTATION

-“When we model how the world can be on our stages and screens, we inspire and galvanize those watching to build that very world in their day to day lives.
-We are here to push the cultural needle, show what’s possible, and pass the torch.”
+“When we model how the world can be on our stages and screens, we inspire those watching to build that very world in their daily lives.
+Artists are here to push the cultural needle, show what’s possible, and pass the torch.”